pietdaniel/apigw-tests/notes.md

    Bunk see's 400k r/s
    This decreases as plugins are added

+Under active development, Kong is now used in production at hundreds of organizations from startups, to large enterprises and governments including: The New York Times, Expedia, Healthcare.gov, The Guardian, Condè Nast, The University of Auckland, Ferrari, Rakuten, Cisco, SkyScanner, Yahoo!
+Japan, Giphy and so on.

 ### APIGee
    Founded in 2004
    Aquired by Google in 2016